ketanarlulkar/Book_Summaries/An_Introduction_to_Statistical_Learning/An_Introduction_to_Statistical_Learning_7ed.md

 The output is response or dependent variable, denoted as Y.

-For statsitical learning we want to dervice relationship between X & Y.
+For statistical learning we want to device relationship between X & Y.
 We can assume it is of below form

 <div align="center">